Affiliate Disclosure

 Griot's Garage Heavy Duty Wheel Cleaner

-We put every cleaner through the same honest gauntlet on our own daily drivers and project cars, judging on four things.
-Cleaning power: how much brake dust and iron fallout it lifted per pass on genuinely dirty wheels, not staged ones.
-Finish safety: whether it was truly acid-free and safe on chrome, polished lips, painted, and coated wheels.
-Cling and dwell: how well it stayed on vertical spokes long enough to actually work instead of running straight off.
+We base our rankings on the ratings and reviews we analyzed across thousands of owner reports, judging on four things.
+Cleaning power: how much brake dust and iron fallout buyers say it lifts per pass on genuinely dirty wheels, not staged ones.
+Finish safety: whether it is truly acid-free and safe on chrome, polished lips, painted, and coated wheels.
+Cling and dwell: how well it stays on vertical spokes long enough to actually work instead of running straight off.
 Value: real cost per wash after accounting for dilution and coverage.
-No lab, no marketing claims taken at face value, just wheels, hoses, and a stopwatch.
+No marketing claims taken at face value — just the weight of real owner reviews and expert consensus.

 The Wheel Cleaners, Reviewed